cloudmesh-community/fa19-516-144/project/report.md

 ##### Changing Key Names

-The `cms key gen` command will automatically generate the key pair into the default locations of `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`.
-If this key already exists or if you prefer a different location use the --filename=FILENAME flag.
+The `cms key gen` command by default will generate the RSA key pair into the locations of `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`.
+If these keys already exists or if you prefer a different location use the --filename=FILENAME flag.
 Where FILENAME is the full path to the key you would like to generate.
-For example, if we would like to have a keys called `cms` and `cms.pub` in the .ssh directory execute
+For example, if we would like to have a keys called `cms` and `cms.pub` in the .ssh directory execute the following.

 ```bash
 $ cms key gen pem --filename=~/.ssh/cms